AlexCitrus/AlexCitrus/README.md

 ### Hi!
 I am Alex 👋

-- 🎓 I’m a graduate a bootcamp called Avion School. 🚀
+- 🎓 I’m a graduate from a bootcamp called Avion School. 🚀
 - 🌁 I’m currently working at Bridge!
 - 📫 How to reach me: kidong044@gmail.com
 - ⚡ Fun fact: I love music! 🎸